civilware/tela/cmd/tela-cli/README.md

 ```

 #### Install TELA-DOC
 Use `install-doc` to enter guided install.
-Using `install-doc <file.html>` will start guided install from a file name.
+Using `install-doc <file.html>` will start guided install from a file path.
 It is recommended to have Gnomon running when installing so that the installed contract will be immediately added to your local DB.
 ```
 [01/02/2006 15:04:05]  ⠞⠑⠇⠁ TELA-CLI: [D:▲] [G:▲] [W:1337] [0/21] » install-doc README.md
 [01/02/2006 15:04:05]  ⠞⠑⠇⠁ TELA-CLI: [D:▲] [G:▲] [W:1337] [0/21] Confirm password (7) »